shurjopay-plugins/sp-plugin-prestashop/README.md

 - Step 4: Upload SHURJOPAY file to Prestashop admin panel.
 - Step 5: Follow the navigation `IMPROVE >> Modules >> Module Manager >> SHURJOPAY` (Search for SHURJOPAY).
 - Step 6: After successful installation go to SHURJOPAY Configure.
-- Step 7: Keep Live Mode Yes if you want to use your Securepay/Live Store id & Password..
-- Step 8: Set module Title, this will show to checkout page.
+- Step 7: Set module Title, this will show to checkout page.
-- Step 9: Set your valid Merchant ID, Merchant Password and Prefix provided from shurjoPay (Mandatory).
+- Step 8: Set your valid Merchant ID, Merchant Password and Prefix and engine url provided from shurjoPay (Mandatory).
-- Step 10: You can set additional information to Details.
+- Step 9: You can set additional information to Details.